CyVerse-learning-materials/DOI_request_quickstart/submit.rst

 4.1.
 Submit DOI request
 ========================

-- In the Data window, click the checkbox next to the folder.
+- In the Data tab, click the checkbox next to the folder.
-- Select Metadata > Request DOI.
+- Select More actions > Request DOI.
 - After verifying you have read the instructions (i.e. this guide), click "I need a DOI".
 You will receive a verification email that your request has been received, and a notification will be listed in the Notifications list in the DE.

 .. note::